snikket-im/snikket-server/docs/advanced/reverse_proxy.md

 ### apache

-**Note**: The following configuration is for reverse proxying from another machine (other from the one hosting snikket containers).
-If the containers are on the same machine of the reverse proxy, you have to tweak HTTP/S ports as indicated before, and you don't need to proxy over SSL
+**Note**: The following configuration is for reverse proxying from another machine (other from the one hosting Snikket containers).
+A prerequisite is a mechanism to sync Snikket-managed letsencrypt TLS key and cert to `/opt/chat/letsencrypt`.
+This is required because Apache 2.4 is not able to revproxying based on SNI, routing encrypted TLS directly to the Snikket machine.
+If the containers are on the same machine of the reverse proxy, you have to tweak HTTP/S ports as indicated before, and you don't need to proxy over SSL.

 ```
         <VirtualHost *:443>